 You must involve your workers and their representative (including unions) in creating these systems and processes.

 Plan for what to do if a person refuses to show their My Vaccine Pass, or becomes angry at the worker who is requesting their My Vaccine Pass.

 Some practical steps could include:

-My Vaccine Pass is available to every New Zealander who is double vaccinated, and to the small number of New Zealanders who are medically exempt from receiving the vaccine.
+My Vaccine Pass is available to everyone who is up-to-date with their vaccinations, and to the small number of people who are medically exempt from receiving the vaccine.